linkux-it/linkux-dev/README.md

 Will create and setup the environment with vim + tmux and other cool features for quick coding on OSX and Ubuntu (Debian hasn't package for neovim yet).

+This ensure to install:
+ * git
+ * tmux
+ * vim
+ * neovim (if requested only for OSX and Ubuntu)

 Install
 =======

+To install neovim, only install on OSX and ubuntu

+> export INSTALL_NEOVIM=1

+To config neovim instead of vim (config files setup this), be sure you have it installed.
+You can run installer for both running twice one setting up this and the other without it, use whichever you want!

+> export CONFIG_NEOVIM=1

+To install just for vim

 > curl https://raw.githubusercontent.com/linkux-it/linkux-dev/master/install.sh | bash